What You Need to Know About Sociologist

 - Research Scientist

 In the United States, there were 3,500 jobs for Sociologist in 2016.
 There is little to no growth in job opportunities for Sociologist.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Sociologist are Florida, Wisconsin, and New York.
 Watch out if you plan on working in Oregon, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.